GaoLabXDU/SWOT/README.md

 The SWOT algorithm is used in a spot-resolution spatial transcriptomics data to infer the cell-type composition and single-cell spatial map of a given tissue.
 SWOT inputs a gene expression matrix with cell type information of scRNA-seq data and a gene expression matrix with spatial coordinates of spatial transcriptomics data.

+All the processed data required to produce figures presented in the manuscript can be found at Zenodo under the DOI: 10.5281/zenodo.16737576.

 ### Run Example
 An example for pancreatic ductal adenocarcinoma (PDAC) dataset can be found under the directory "Example/", and the example data are under the directory "Data_PDAC/".